Business Intelligence Competency Center: usefulness & need, tasks, roles and positioning of BICC

 What can we offer you?

-We can help you to find the answers to the key questions.
-Step by step, we will facilitate the process of designing the BICC organization by defining roles, setting responsibilities, tasks, and formulating the necessary analytical & technical competencies.
+We can help you find the answers to the key questions.
+Step by step, we will facilitate the process of designing the BICC organization by defining roles, setting responsibilities and tasks, and formulating the necessary analytical & technical competencies.
 We can also help you with hiring staff on an interim basis.

 Interested in our BICC services?